VA Loans Residual Income Guidelines For 2022

 - In this scenario, the veteran does pass the residual income requirement

 Maintenance expenses are based on the size of the home and added into the residual income calculations.
 As stated above, ask the loan officer if they can explain this.
 Chances are they are not aware of how residual income affects each VA loan.

-The Importance Of Understanding The VA Guidelines For Buyers With Bad Credit And Credit Scores Down To 500 FICO
+VA Loans For Bad Credit And Low Credit Scores

 - Why is it that most VA lenders require a 620 or 640 credit score?

-- Why is it that most lenders have a debt-to-income ratio cap at 45% to 50% on VA Loans?
+- Why is it that most lenders have a debt-to-income ratio cap of 45% to 50% on VA Loans?